pbjorklund/pbjorklundblog/content/posts/10-ways-ai-can-make-you-more-productive-as-an-executive.md

 ---
 title: "10 Examples How To Enhance Executive Efficiency with ChatGPT: A Non-Tech Savvy's Guide"
 share: true
-date: 2023-08-07T14:05:00+02:00
+date: 2023-08-07 11:00:00
-summary: "This guide explores specific use cases and provides detailed examples of how executives can leverage ChatGPT to streamline tasks, boost productivity, and enhance effectiveness in their role."
+summary: "Read detailed examples of how executives can leverage ChatGPT to streamline tasks, boost productivity, and enhance effectiveness."
-keywords: ['business', 'productivity', 'AI', 'ChatGPT']
+keywords: ['productivity', 'AI']
 ---

 In the pursuit of executive efficiency, a tool that often goes overlooked is ChatGPT.